CRYPTO-KU/FaultTolerantSmartGridAggregation/README.md

 - Support simulations with all link combinations.
 - Support simulations with handcrafted link status (figure 3 from the paper).
-- Add simulations with standard cryptographic key lengths (now we use short keys).
 - Add installation section to the README.
+- Run simulations with standard cryptographic key lengths (now we use short keys).
 - Benchmark basic computational operations (formulas in paper).

 ## Usage